To give you an outstanding money transfer service, we need to use some of your personal data.

 13. Storing your information

-Anti-money-laundering laws demand that we hold information about you and your transactions for five years.
-We’re unlikely to hold your personal data for more than five years after you’ve stopped using our service, unless a claim or another legal reason requires us to hold on to it for longer.
+- For the United Kingdom: anti-money-laundering laws demand that we hold information about you and your transactions for 5 years.
+We’re unlikely to hold your personal data for more than 5 years after you’ve stopped using our service, unless a claim or another legal reason requires us to hold on to it for longer.

 15. Keeping you updated